farm-ng/amiga-dev-kit/website/docs/examples/camera_aruco_detector/README.md

 This is will install the following dependencies:
     - `farm-ng-amiga` - the farm-ng python client library
     - `opencv-python` - the OpenCV python library
-    - `opencv-contrib-python` - the OpenCV python library with extra modules (needed for Aruco detection)
+    - `opencv-contrib-python` - the OpenCV python library with extra modules (needed for ArUco detection)

-### 3. The Aruco detector
+### 3. The ArUco detector

-In order to detect the Aruco markers, we need to create an Aruco detector object and configure it with the desired parameters.
+In order to detect the ArUco markers, we need to create an ArUco detector object and configure it with the desired parameters.
 To do this, we'll create an auxiliary class `ArucoDetector` that will hold the detector object and the configuration parameters.

-In this example, we'll use the `DICT_6X6_250` Aruco dictionary type and a marker size of 0.1 meters to detect the Aruco markers following the [**OpenCV Aruco tutorial**](https://docs.opencv.org/master/d5/dae/tutorial_aruco_detection.html).
+In this example, we'll use the `DICT_6X6_250` ArUco dictionary type and a marker size of 0.1 meters to detect the ArUco markers following the [**OpenCV ArUco tutorial**](https://docs.opencv.org/master/d5/dae/tutorial_aruco_detection.html).

 ```python
 class ArucoDetector: